chenboran/firesight-wiki-clone/op-calcOffset.md

 * camera resolution calibration
 * semi-closed loop operation

-THe output image of the [calcOffset.json](https://github.com/firepick1/FireSight/blob/master/json/calcOffset.json) pipeline has two stages.
-The first stage computes the offset.
+The output image of the [calcOffset.json](https://github.com/firepick1/FireSight/blob/master/json/calcOffset.json) pipeline has two stages.
+The first stage is _calcOffset_.
 The second stage draws the green lines:

 <img src="https://github.com/firepick1/FireSight/blob/master/img/calcOffset-1.png?raw=true">

-A typical _calcOffset_ output image is shown above.
+A typical pipeline output image is shown above.
 The inner green rectangle is the region of interest used for _matchTemplate_.
 The outer green rectangle is the matchable area computed from the _xtol_ and _ytol_ parameters (see below).
-The upper left inset is the correlation output from _matchTemplate_--white pixels indicate high correlation.
+The upper left inset is the correlation output from _matchTemplate_&mdash;white pixels indicate high correlation.

 * **channels** JSON array of integers that specifies the image channels used for comparison.
-The default is `[]`, which uses a grayscale conversion.
-Specify `[0,1,2]` for a BGR comparison; `[2]` for a red channel comparison, etc.
+The default is `[]`, which specifies a grayscale conversion.
+Use `[0,1,2]` for a BGR comparison.
+Use `[2]` for a red channel comparison.
-* **minval** Minimum matching value (0 is no match, 1 is perfect match).
+* **minval** Minimum matching correlation value (0 is no match, 1 is perfect match).
 The default is `0.7`.
-* **template** Path to baseline template image
+* **template** File path of baseline template image
 * **xtol** X-axis +/- image comparison tolerance.
 Default is `32` pixels.
 Smaller values will result in higher accuracy.
-Larger values will let you detect larger offsets.
+Larger tolerances are less accurate but let you detect larger offsets.
 * **ytol** Y-axis +/- image comparison tolerance.
 Default is `32` pixels.
 Smaller values will result in higher accuracy.
-Larger values will let you detect larger offsets.
+Larger tolerances are less accurate but let you detect larger offsets.

 ###### Perspective matters
 The XY offsets returned only apply to the Z plane of the images.
 Images that are nearer/farther will